relishapps/RMLStarReceiptPrinter/README.md

 ## Introduction

 Star Receipt Printer.
-A wrapper for StarIO's iOS SDK
+A wrapper for StarIO SDK.

 + Works with SM-S220i and similar
 + 2 inch-wide paper